SensehacK/dev-cheatsheet/ios/media/HLS.md

 ```
 #EXT-X-I-FRAMES-ONLY

+#EXT-X-I-FRAME-STREAM-INF
 ```

 iOS supports fast forward and reverse playback.
 However, you don't need to produce special-purpose content to support fast forward and reverse playback.
 All you need to do is specify where the I-frames are.
 I-frames, or _intra-coded frames_, are encoded video frames whose encoding is independent of any other frame.
 To specify where the I-frames are, iOS 5 and later use an I-frame only playlist.
 The **EXT-X-I-FRAMES-ONLY** tag indicates that each media segment in the playlist describes a single I-frame.

+> In HLS (HTTP Live Streaming), an I-frame (Intra-coded frame) is a standalone video frame that can be displayed without referencing any other frames.
+I-frame playlists, containing only I-frames, are used to enable efficient trick-play features like fast-forward and rewind, and also for generating thumbnails.

 ### Independent Segments